2010 Haiti earthquake: Casualties

 A Haitian boy receives treatment at a MINUSTAH logistics base.

 Israeli and U.S. medical personnel coordinate relief efforts.

 The earthquake struck in the most populated area of the country.
 The International Federation of Red Cross and Red Crescent Societies estimated that as many as 3 million people had been affected by the quake.
 In mid February 2010, the Haitian government reported the death toll to have reached 230,000.
-A report from the Inter-American Development Bank in February of 2010 gave a range of 200,000 to 250,000 dead, stating that it was "the most destructive event a country has ever experienced when measured in terms of the number of people killed as a share of the country’s population".
+A report from the Inter-American Development Bank in February 2010 gave a range of 200,000 to 250,000 dead, stating that it was "the most destructive event a country has ever experienced when measured in terms of the number of people killed as a share of the country's population".
 However, an investigation by Radio Netherlands has questioned the official death toll, reporting an estimate of 92,000 deaths as being a more realistic figure.
 On the first anniversary of the earthquake, 12 January 2011, Haitian Prime Minister Jean-Max Bellerive said the death toll from the quake was more than 316,000, raising the figures from previous estimates.

 Several experts have questioned the validity of the death toll numbers; Anthony Penna, professor emeritus in environmental history at Northeastern University, warned that casualty estimates could only be a "guesstimate", and Belgian disaster response expert Claude de Ville de Goyet noted that "round numbers are a sure sign that nobody knows."
 Edmond Mulet, UN Assistant Secretary-General for Peacekeeping Operations, said, "I do not think we will ever know what the death toll is from this earthquake", while the director of the Haitian Red Cross, Jean-Pierre Guiteau, noted that his organization had not had the time to count bodies, as their focus had been on the treatment of survivors.